mykle1/MMM-AfterShip/README.md

 	  lastWeek : '[Last] dddd',
 	  nextWeek : 'dddd',
 	  sameElse : 'L'
-	  }, // formatting when only days are shown and time is unknown.
+	  }, // formatting when only days are shown and time is unknown, change to your preferred language.
+    expectedDeliveryText: 'Delivery Expected',  // Obsolete in tracktry Interface.
-	expectedDeliveryText: 'Delivery Expected: ',	 // This is the default.
-Changes time infoline.
+    lastUpdateText: 'last Updated: ',     // This is the default, change to your preferred language.
-    noParcelText: 'No Shipment Data'	 // This is the default.
-Changes infoline in case of no trackings.
+    noParcelText: 'No Shipment Data'	  // This is the default, change to your preferred language.
 	}
 },
 ````